TimGW/Clean-Compose-Example/README.md

 # Clean Compose Example
+Android application with clean architecture principles for demo purposes.
+This app has an offline first approach with the database as a single source of truth.
+Applied the following;
+- Patterns: Clean Architecture, Repository, Use Cases, MVVM, Single Activity
+- Libraries: Room, Hilt, Kotlin Flow, Moshi, Paging3, Jetpack Compose, Retrofit

 # Setup
 For unauthenticated requests, the GitHub rate limit allows for up to 60 requests per hour.